raposamillar/password-generator/README.md

 This application uses the Math.random function contained within a for loop to create spontaneous results.

-Finally, the password is written into the textarea above the button and underneath the page's subheading.
+Finally, the password is written into the textarea located above the button and underneath the page's subheading.

 https://raposamillar.github.io/password-generator/